 \section{Abstract}

 In this paper, we show that for any integer $k \in \mathbb{N}$ there exists a Sobolev sheaf (in the sense of Lebeau) on any definable site of $\mathbb{R}^2$ that agrees with Sobolev spaces on cuspidal domains.
-We also provide a complete computation of the cohomology of these sheaves using the notion of 'Good direction' introduced by Valette.
-This paper serves as an introduction to a more general project on the sheafification of Sobolev spaces in higher dimensions
+We also provide a complete computation of the cohomology of these sheaves using the notion of good direction introduced by Valette.